“If you don’t know where you’re going, any road will get you there.”—George Harrison

 The destination of the swing is the 3 o’clock position.

 If we aim for the 1 or 2 o’clock position, correct back posture is likely to be sacrificed.
-When you train with heavier bells, the swing destination might be slightly lower than 3 o’clock.
+When you train with heavier kettlebells, the swing destination might be slightly lower than 3 o’clock.
 None the less, our intention and goal is always 3.

 Kettlebell Cleans From 9 to 6